 Cediranib Maleate and Olaparib Compared to Bevacizumab in Treating Patients With Recurrent Glioblastoma

-This randomized phase II trial studies how well cediranib maleate and olaparib work compared to bevacizumab in treating patients with glioblastoma that has come back.
+This randomized phase II trial studies how well cediranib maleate and olaparib work compared to bevacizumab in treating patients with glioblastoma that has come back (recurrent).
 Cediranib maleate and olaparib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
-Monoclonal antibodies, such as bevacizumab, may interfere with the ability of tumor cells to grow and spread.
+Immunotherapy with monoclonal antibodies, such as bevacizumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.

 A Randomized Phase 2 Trial of Cediranib and Olaparib Compared to Bevacizumab in Patients With Recurrent Glioblastoma Who Have Not Received Prior VEGF Therapy

 - To compare the antitumor activity of cediranib maleate (cediranib)/olaparib versus reference bevacizumab monotherapy, as measured by progression-free survival at 6 months (PF6), in patients with recurrent glioblastoma (GBM).

 - To compare overall survival (OS), progression free survival (PFS) and objective response (ORR) in patients with recurrent GBM treated with cediranib/olaparib versus bevacizumab.